 PPPs in Kosovo are regulated by the Law on Public-Private Partnerships, adopted in 2011.
 This law outlines the sectors where such partnerships can be applied, the procedures for establishing a PPP, and the institutional duties and responsibilities for managing and developing these partnerships.
 Currently, the entire process for initiating a PPP project is long and bureaucratic.
-However, a new draft law on PPPs, aiming to ease processes for PPPs by eliminating procedural bureaucracies and harmonizing legislation with the European Union, has remained unsent and unapproved in the Parliament since 2019, despite having passed the public consultation phase.
+However, a new draft law on PPPs, aiming to ease processes for PPPs by eliminating procedural bureaucracies and harmonizing legislation with the European Union, has remained unsent and unapproved in the Assembly since 2019, despite having passed the public consultation phase.
 Such delays pose obstacles and institutional lack of coordination, especially since some government institutions plan to initiate significant and strategic investments through PPPs, such as in the energy sector, which will face numerous procedures due to current legislation.
-Furthermore, the current legal framework prohibits the development of such PPP projects for increasing energy capacities.
-This issue should be addressed and amended in the new law.